Please note that we are seeing high patient volumes in the emergency department. Learn more >>.

 While there is no definitive cause of spina bifida, certain factors increase risk, including:

-- Genetics: If you, your partner or one of your children has spina bifida, there is about a four percent chance of having another baby with a neural tube defect.
+• Genetics: If you, your partner, or one of your children has spina bifida, there is about a 4% chance of having another baby with a neural tube defect.
 Our genetic counselors can help you understand your future risk of having another child with spina bifida.

-- Vitamin deficiency: Women who are low on folic acid, a B vitamin, before and during pregnancy are more likely to have a baby with spina bifida.
-Aim for 400 to 600 micrograms of folic acid every day.
+• Vitamin deficiency: Women who are low on folic acid, a B vitamin, before and during pregnancy are more likely to have a baby with spina bifida.
+If you’re trying to conceive, aim for 400 to 600 micrograms of folic acid every day.

-- Ethnicity: Neural tube defects are more common among Caucasians and Hispanics.
+• Ethnicity: Neural tube defects are more common among white and Hispanic patients.

 Diagnosing Spina Bifida